ndless-nspire/Ndless/README.md

 ===========

 Most of the work is covered by the Mozilla Public License, version 1.1 (MPL).
-Please read careful the file "Mozilla-Public-License-v1.1.html" before distributing of any part of Ndless, with or without modification.
+Please read carefully the file "Mozilla-Public-License-v1.1.html" before distributing any part of Ndless, with or without modification.

 Some parts are covered by other licenses.
 Others are in the public domain.
 These parts are identified by the files LICENSE.txt or LICENSE.html in the sub-directory.